queryluke/masseffect-5e-data/text/en/manual/reputation.md

 ---
-title: Reputation: Paragon & Renegade
+title: 'Reputation: Paragon & Renegade'
 ---
 Reputation in ME5e is the measure of your operative’s _actions_, whereas alignment in ME5e is the representation of your character’s _ideals_ or _moral attitudes_ (your character wants to be good or evil,